smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables/readme.md

 #### Exclusive Or Law (XOR)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A closer examination of logical laws reveals that various logical truths can be expressed in multiple ways.
-Notably, the XOR (Exclusive Or) operation, represented as `p ⊕ q`, is equivalent to the conjunction of the implications `¬p → ¬q ∧ ¬q → ¬p`.
+Notably, the XOR operation, represented as `p⊕q`, is logically equivalent to the negation of the biconditional: `p⊕q≡¬[(¬p→¬q)∧(¬q→¬p)]`.

 | p | q | p⊕q | ¬p→¬q ∧ ¬q→¬p |
 |---|---|-----|----------------|